delacruzreybetzy/Artifact-4_Certificates-Badges_DeLaCruzReynoso/README.md

 - Hands-on experience with Packet Tracer activities

 ## Reflection
-I chose this Cisco certificate to strengthen my networking fundamentals, which are essential for any cybersecurity role.
-Through 14 hours of hands-on training, I learned how IP addressing works and how to troubleshoot common network issues.
-This certificate directly supports my goal of becoming a Technical Support Specialist by giving me practical skills that employers look for.
-Combined with my Security+, I now have both networking and security knowledge.
+I chose this Cisco certificate to build a strong foundation in physical networking concepts, including IP addressing, network layers, and hands-on troubleshooting.
+Through 14 hours of practical training with Cisco Packet Tracer, I gained experience diagnosing connectivity issues and understanding how data physically moves through cables, switches, and routers.
+This certificate directly supports my goal of becoming a Network Technician by giving me the practical, hardware-focused skills needed to work with physical network infrastructure.
+Combined with my Security+, I now have a better understanding of both how networks are built and how to keep them secure.